2023 Atlanta National Conference

 SPEAKERS:

-Rama Sreekantham (Paragon Prep School: No City, No State)
+Rama Sreekantham (Paragon Prep School: Austin, TX)

 Integrating Literacy and Science in Elementary Classrooms with Multiple Literacies in Project-Based Learning (ML-PBL)